Cherry Tomato & Basil Focaccia

 This delicious cherry tomato and basil focaccia bread has a soft crumb texture, that is topped with virgin olive oil, cherry tomatoes, fresh basil and coarse sea salt.

-This focaccia is great on its own, as an appetizer with a glass of wine or served as an accompaniment to a meal.
+Focaccia is great on its own or served with a glass of wine as an accompaniment to a meal.

 - Strong bread or all-purpose flour (BL80)

 - Sea salt fine and coarse

 - Cherry tomatoes

 Using fresh or dried yeast, click here for further guidance!